-- >> John, a provider services director, repeatedly compliments his coworker Sara's appearance and sends her ambiguous personal e-mails that make Sara feel uncomfortable when they work together. - Joyce, a finance manager, just got two new employees with equal qualifications and potential in her department.
-She consistently seeks to work with her female co-worker as opposed to her male co-worker, thus giving the female co-worker a better chance to develop and improve. - One of my co-workers has a habit of telling questionable ethnic or off-color jokes.
+- >> John, a provider services director, repeatedly compliments his coworker Sara's appearance and sends her ambiguous personal e-mails that make Sara feel uncomfortable when they work together. - >> Joyce, a finance manager, just got two new employees with equal qualifications and potential in her department.
+She consistently seeks to work with her female co-worker as opposed to her male co-worker, thus giving the first better chance to develop and improve. - One of my co-workers has a habit of telling questionable ethnic or offcolor jokes.
 This offends me and others in my group.
 How can I get this to stop? - A. Company policy prohibits this type of behavior.
 You have the option of discussing your feelings with the person telling the joke.
-If you are uncomfortable speaking with the person directly, you should consult your people leader or the Human Resources Department.
+If you are uncomfortable speaking with the person directly, you should consult your supervisor or the Human Resources Department.